Gravitational Wave Informed Inference of 21-cm Global Signal Parameters: Additional Plots

 \section{Additional Plots}

 Figure~\ref{fig: 21cm_corner_plot} shows a corner plot of the posteriors pertaining to the inference of the 21-cm global signal parameters.
-The priors on the $\Psi_0$ and $\beta$ parameters are taken to be the posteriors acquired from the hyper-parameter inference using $100$ BBH (GW) events.
+The priors on the $\Psi_0$ and $\beta$ parameters are taken to be the posteriors acquired from the hierarchical inference using $100$ BBH (GW) events.
+In addition, we also show histograms of SFRD parameters for different numbers of BBHs in Figure~\ref{fig: varying_nev} to show how many events would suffice to constrain both SFRD parameters simultaneously.